Un rÊve elfique

 to get back, and uttered a shy «ready to tack».
 Smiling, Tuima left

-her flute to do the manoeuvre.
+her flute to do the maneuver.
 But just after she resumed her music

 and the detailed examination of my face.
 For some seconds, the frail